bernardodr/Hieratic_Web_App/README.md

 8. collections
 9. sklearn

 Set up instructions:
+__________________________________

-1. on server.js set the const root to the absolute path of the Thesis_Dataset_Whole on your device.
-Making sure that you put a "/" at the end of the path. i.e. /Users/danielbernardo/Desktop/Dissteration Code/Hieratic_Web_App/server/database/Thesis_Dataset_Whole/
+1. On the server.js file set the const root to the absolute path of the Thesis_Dataset_Whole on your device.
+Making sure that you put a "/" at the end of the path. i.e. '/Users/danielbernardo/Desktop/Dissteration Code/Hieratic_Web_App/server/database/Thesis_Dataset_Whole/'

 2. To install all nesseary JS packages.
 First open the HIERATIC_WEB_APP folder in a terminal.
-Then run the following command.
-If you are on Mac 'cd server' and then paste and run the following command 'npm install'.
+Then run the following command 'cd server' *If you are on Mac.
+Then paste and run the following command 'npm install'.

 3. To install all nesseary Python packages.
+First open the HIERATIC_WEB_APP folder in a terminal.Then run the following command 'cd server'.
+Then paste and run the following command 'pip3 install -r requirements.txt'.

+4. If sklearn has not installed please use the following pip command to reinstall it. 'pip3 install -U scikit-learn scipy'

+5. To get the local host running.
+First open the HIERATIC_WEB_APP folder in a terminal.Then run the following command 'cd server'.
+Then paste and run the following command 'node server.js'.